mladenivkovic/mesh-hydro/README.md

 Things to keep in mind
 ----------------------------

+- General:
     - If you want to use the included python modules and scripts, you need to add `/py/module/` to your `PYTHONPATH`.
-- this code is written assuming ideal gasses with adiabatic index gamma = 5/3.
-If you want something different, change it in `defines.h`
+    - You can only solve for one hyperbolic conservatio law at a time: You need to decide whether you're doing hydro or advection, and which solver you want to use.
     - All macros are in `defines.h`
-- boxsize is always assumed to be 1 (in any dimension), and starts at zero.
+    - Boxsize is always assumed to be 1 (in any dimension), and starts at zero.
 Can be changed in `defines.h` though.
-- there is only a uniform grid.
+    - There is only a uniform grid.
 If you want AMR or non-Cartesian geometries, do it yourself.
+- Advection:
     - No advection solver uses a Riemann solver.
     - Piecewise constant advection can't apply limiters.
+    - Reflective boundary conditions make no sense for any advection scheme.
+Transmissive ones aren't really useful either, so you probably should always go with periodic ones when dealing with advection.
+- Hydrodynamics related:
+    - This code is written assuming ideal gasses with adiabatic index gamma = 5/3.
+If you want something different, change it in `defines.h`
+- Riemann related:
     - You can use the code as a Riemann solver only.
 To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
     - You can't use the HLLC solver as an individual solver to just solve a Riemann problem.
 (You also shouldn't be doing that.)
-- ...